 Kissimmee is a larger medium-sized city located in the state of Florida.
-With a population of 69,152 people and 30 constituent neighborhoods, Kissimmee is the 44th largest community in Florida.
+With a population of 80,003 people and 52 constituent neighborhoods, Kissimmee is the 39th largest community in Florida.

-The per capita income in Kissimmee in 2010 was $16,943, which is low income relative to Florida and the nation.
-This equates to an annual income of $67,772 for a family of four.
+The per capita income in Kissimmee in 2018 was $20,756, which is low income relative to Florida and the nation.
+This equates to an annual income of $83,024 for a family of four.
 However, Kissimmee contains both very wealthy and poor people as well.

-Kissimmee is a very ethnically-diverse city.
+Kissimmee is an extremely ethnically-diverse city.
 The people who call Kissimmee home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Kissimmee, accounting for 70.14% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Kissimmee residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Kissimmee include English, Irish, Italian, and French .
+Important ancestries of people in Kissimmee include German, Italian, Irish, English, and Jamaican.

 The most common language spoken in Kissimmee is Spanish.
 Other important languages spoken here include English and Arabic.